csleary/ochre/src/_posts/2019-10-06-foresense-remix.md

 tags: [remix]
 ---

-Thinking back to the antilounge live night/release party that I played at last month, celebrating the release of the _Weerhaak EP_ for Hague-based artist Foresense, here's the remix I contributed for the track 'Projector'.
+Thinking back to the antilounge live night/release party that I played at last month, celebrating the release of the _Weerhaak EP_ for Hague-based artist Foresense, here's the remix I contributed of the track 'Projector'.

 In addition to the usual download options, there's a very limited cassette tape edition of the EP available.